nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 1. Install Chocolatey from [https://chocolatey.org/install](https://chocolatey.org/install)
 1. Run "**choco install vsts-sync-migrator**" to install the tools [source](https://chocolatey.org/packages/vsts-sync-migrator)

-The tools are now installed and calling "vsts-sm" from any command line will run the tools.
+The tools are now installed and calling "vstssyncmigrator" from any command line will run the tools.

 ## Create a default configuration file

 1. Open a command prompt or PowerShell window
-2. Run "vsts-sm init" to create a default configuration
+2. Run "vstssyncmigrator init" to create a default configuration
 3. Open "vstsbulkeditor.json" from the current directory

 You can now customise the configuration depending on what you need to do.
 However a basic config that you can use to migrate from one team project to another with the same process template is: